Empirical and Sustainability Aspects of Software Engineering Research in the Era of Large Language Models: A Reflection: Results Reflections

 \faHandPointRight \ While researchers are adopting both commercial and open models, costs are a pressing concern.
-Nearly all participants have used commercial models in the past year and intend to continue, yet most are unsure whether they can afford long-term usage due to API fees.
-Open models are also widely used, and researchers are optimistic about sustaining their costs.
-Still, the bottleneck lies in the steep hardware and energy costs to run and fine-tune them.
+Nearly all participants used commercial models in the past year and intend to continue, yet most are unsure whether they can afford long-term usage due to API fees.
+Open models are also widely used, but researchers remain optimistic about sustaining their costs.
+Still, the bottleneck lies in the steep hardware and energy costs for inference and fine-tuning.